cherrynik/monogame/docs/Workflow.md

 ## Makefile

-If some commands don't run, but the file is correct 99%, ensure you didn't set BOM in you file encoding.
+If something happens like commands don't run, variables not evaluated, but the file is correct 99%, ensure you didn't set BOM in you file encoding.

 ## Architecture